AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 Once you got required credentials, it's time to connect the plugin to CRM.

-Go to your WordPress Admin  Area and access the *Dynamics 365* menu.
+Go to your WordPress Admin  Area and access the *Integration CDS* menu.
 Switch to the *Connection* tab.
 Then follow these steps:

 1. Enter the *Organization URL* -- for example, `https://contoso.crm.dynamics.com`
 2. Select the *Deployment Type* -- **Online**